FrancescaRuberto/PDFA-Project/README.md

 These values represent the midpoint of each age group, ranging from the youngest group (0-4 years) to the oldest group (85+ years).
 We apply the standard deviation formula using these values to calculate the degree of variation.

 ### Findings
-Mean Calculation: The mean of the age group centers will be the central point around which the age groups are distributed.
+Mean Calculation: the mean of the age group centers will be the central point around which the age groups are distributed.
 The range of the centers is from 7 to 87, indicating a broad spread across age groups.
-Standard Deviation: The calculated standard deviation reflects the amount of variation present.
+Standard Deviation: the calculated standard deviation reflects the amount of variation present.
 Given that the age group centers span a wide range, the standard deviation will be moderately high, indicating considerable dispersion in the population's age structure.

 ### Insights